crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

     a.
 Use the `cf apps` command to list all the applications in your Bluemix space.
 During the _Ramp-up_ phase, you should see both versions of the application have an assigned route at the **URL**

     b.
 In your browser, you can go to **URL** for your application.
-During the _Ramp-up_ phase, you should see the text alternate between "BROKEN" and "FIXED"
+During the _Ramp-up_ phase, hit F5 repeatedly and you should see the text alternate between "BROKEN" and "FIXED"

 	c.
 (Optional) In the lab directory you can execute `loop-curl-app.sh` and `curl` the application repeatedly, to watch it change as you deploy.
 You should see the text alternate between "BROKEN" and "FIXED" and the color changes.